-As a personal finance blogger with an interest in nutrition, however, I get extremely irritated at the number of articles that simply tell readers to go forth and buy leafy greens.
-Not only do these articles often ignore the financial constraints that many grocery shoppers are facing—convenience foods are cheaper and last longer and are more likely to offer coupons—they also don’t take into account the intimidation factor of eating outside your comfort zone.
+As a personal finance blogger with an interest in nutrition, that really irritates me.
+Not only does the advice to simply go forth and buy leafy greens often ignore the financial constraints that many grocery shoppers are facing—convenience foods are cheaper and last longer and are more likely to offer coupons—but it also doesn’t take into account the intimidation factor of eating outside your comfort zone.

 We all know that these lunch-time staples are cheap and good for you.
 You can generally buy them for around 50 cents a pound, so they’re an easy addition to your grocery budget.
 Even though they make for excellent natural energy bars (and even come in their own wrapper), not everyone has the taste for these potassium-rich fruits.
 That’s why they’re great as dessert.